WorkInTheDark/WorkInTheDark.github.io/_pages/prospective.md

   Yes.
 I'm always open to hearing from motivated researchers, and I review applications periodically.

 - **What kind of student are you looking for?** \
   Self-motivated researchers who hold themselves to a high standard.
-I'm looking for people genuinely excited to explore open questions, not students treating research as another homework assignment or engineers waiting to be handed tasks.
+I'm looking for people genuinely excited to explore open questions, not students treating research as homework assignment or engineers waiting to be handed tasks.

 - **Is this a paid, volunteer, or course-credit position?** \
   The first project is volunteer.
 Once we've established a strong working fit, a paid RA position can be discussed.